MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 ## Code sample

-You’ll need to embed the code in your HoloLens app.
+You’ll need to embed the code in your [!include[pn-hololens](../includes/pn-hololens.md)] app.
 The following code sample is written in C++, but can be easily adapted to another language.

 ```